 When we look at some of the dinosaurs that could fly, some of which were believed to have feathers, we can see where the link between birds and reptiles lies.
 However, a lot has changed along the evolutionary tree since then.
 While many birds can look like their ancient ancestors, there are many differences between today’s birds and reptiles.

 Ability to fly

 Let’s start with the most striking factor – the ability to fly.
 While not all bird species fly, as some lost the need to and others evolved flippers, most use flight to move around.
-It is an easy way to get around, and various species have evolved their own strategies to improve their flight for migration, speed, and hunting.
+It is an easy way to get around, and various species have developed strategies to improve their flight for migration, speed, and hunting.
 Some, like swifts and albatross, can stay on the wing for long periods without landing.

 Reptiles, on the other hand, don’t fly.
 Some have developed the ability to glide from tree to tree, but this isn’t the same process.
 Instead, they use flaps of skin between their limb to sail through the air like a wingsuit.
 There are also mammals whose gliding strategies are closer to those of the reptile than the reptiles are to birds.

 Many birds will breed in the arctic in summer and fly south for more abundant food in the winter.
-Others will breed in Europe and then head to Africa for the summer.
-This ability to switch between summer and winter homes is a brilliant survival strategy, especially when only the strongest survive the trip and pass on their genes to the next generation.
+Others will reproduce in Europe and then head to Africa for the summer.
+This ability to switch between summer and winter homes is a brilliant survival strategy, primarily when only the strongest survive the trip and pass on their genes to the next generation.
 Reptiles don’t have the same ability to travel long distances and have smaller territories.

 Some reptiles can change their color to match their surroundings through chromatophores that contract and expand in their skin.
 This is rare and more common in cephalopods.
 Birds can’t do this, although some birds of paradise can trick the eye with iridescent feathers that look different in the light.